kevind992/Universal-Windows-App-Project/README.md

 ## Technolegy Used
 For developing this application, I did all my coding using Visual Studio 2017.
 For my .net service application, I hosted it on Azure and coded on Visual Studio 2017.
+For my Logo's and Map Icon's, I used Gimp 2.
 ## Known Bugs
 There may be a bug in the application if the PC you are running does not have GPS.
 May cause application to crash.
 I am currently working on a fix for this issue.
 ## References